OnionIoT/documentation/docs/hardware-interfaces/pwm.md

 | 2           | GPIO20 | Omega2S only |
 | 3           | GPIO21 | Omega2S only |

+The PWM pins are highlighted on the Omega2/2S diagrams below.

 <Tabs>
   <TabItem value="omega2" label="Omega2" default>